Endre Malcolm Holéczy

 Endre M. Holéczy (born 1982) is a Hungarian-American-Swiss theater director, actor, and writer currently living in New York City.

 Education and life

-Holéczy studied drama at the Hochschule für Musik und Theater Felix Mendelssohn Bartholdy in Leizpig where he graduated with a BA in Theater in 2007.
+Holéczy studied drama at the Hochschule für Musik und Theater Felix Mendelssohn Bartholdy in Leipzig where he graduated with a BA in Theater in 2007.
 After a series of theater and film engagements in Germany, he joined the Zimmertheater Tübingen ensemble where he performed for six years before starting to realize and direct his own productions.
 He continued his academic work in theater theory at Brown University.

 Film work

 Holéczy had a role in German television series Die Pfefferkörner (ZDF Production).